IndependentImpact/IndependentImpactHederaAfrica2025/README.md

 ## Repository Overview
 ### Project Development Portal (primary focus)
 The `ProjectDevelopmentPortal/` directory hosts the Independent Impact Project Development Portal.
 The portal is also hosted at https://app.independentimpact.org, currently running on testnet.
-Test it out by creating an account (recommended), or for rapid testing, by logging in as userabcde12345@nomail.com with password aBcDe_54321 for a project developer role and as users fghij67890@nomail.com with password fGhIj_09876 for a validator/verifier role.
+Test it out by creating an account (recommended), or for rapid testing, by logging in as one of the pre-created test users:

+* userabcde12345@nomail.com with password aBcDe_54321 for a project developer role,  or
+* fghij67890@nomail.com with password fGhIj_09876 for a validator/verifier role

 The Project Development Portal provides the infrastructure for the design, validation and verification of impact projects.
 Impact projects are any undertaking that is specifically intended to lead to a beneficial impact over and above what would have transpired in the normal course of events.
 This typically includes greenhouse gas emission reduction projects, but also climate change adaptation, health, and poverty alleviation.

 The app registers agents, orchestrates workflow modules, and logs every action against Hedera Consensus Service and Fluree backends.

-A user registration and verification process establishes an Hedera (currently testnet) account adn DID fro every user.
-A project is established via a project listing application which gives the project an identity.
+A user registration and verification process establishes an Hedera (currently testnet) account and DID for every user.
+A project is established via a project listing application, which gives the project an identity.

 Once a user and project have been established, three project-related workflows follow: